grnet/travel-expenses/README.md

 # Travel Expenses

-The electronic service [Travel Expenses](https://travelexpenses.grnet.gr/ui/auth/login) provides an easy way to manage professional trips and generates all the required documents for the user's compensation.
+The electronic service [Travel Expenses](https://travelexpenses.grnet.gr/ui/auth/login) provides a simple way to organize business trips (according to law 4336/2015) starting from the planning process to the final listing of the trips' expenses.

 ## Prerequisites